KostasAronis/LSHDotNet/README.md

 Current tested usage is only for searching among strings.
 I tried to keep the library as generic as possible and will further abstract it in order for more complex types to be successfully hashed and searched.

+`Best usage examples are the working unit tests. :)`

 ```csharp
 using LSHDotNet;